kmalhotra30/Semantics-Research-Project/README.md

 # Executing the code :

 ###
-Note : Information about Elmo weights and options can be viewed at (https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md)
+Note : Information about Elmo weights and options can be viewed at (https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) Elmo weights and option files have not been uploaded due to size constraints.
 - main.py : This file accepts the following flags :-
     - --w2i_file : Location of word to index json file.
     - --i2w_file : Location of index to word json file.